bardia-p/Elevator-Simulator/README.txt

       - ArrivedElevatorMessage.java : Message to indicate the elevator has arrived.
       - DirectionType.java : Enum for the possible directions of the elevator.
       - DoorOpenedMessage.java : Message to indicate that the doors have opened.
+      - ElevatorStuckMessage.java : Depicts when an elevator is stuck.
+      - EmptyMessage.java : The empty message returned when there are no requests to send to the subsystem.
+      - ErrorType.java : Error types for the Elevator.
+      - GetUpdateMessage.java : The message sent by the subsystem to get an update.
       - KillMessage.java : Message used to kill the system.
       - Message.java : The default message class for holding the information that is passed to the buffers.
       - MessageType.java : Enum for the possible message types passed in the buffer.